ivonunes/inkstead-writer/docs/start/themes.md

 Relative asset paths are resolved relative to the template or component file first, then relative to the theme folder.
 Theme assets are emitted under `/assets/plume/`.

 For images, prefer `@image`.
-Writer resolves the asset, fingerprints theme images, adds dimensions when it can read them, and defaults to `loading="lazy"` and `decoding="async"`:
+Inkstead Writer resolves the asset, fingerprints theme images, adds dimensions when it can read them and defaults to `loading="lazy"` and `decoding="async"`:

 ```plume
 @image("images/avatar.png", alt: "Ivo", class: "avatar", sizes: "64px")